Looobay/garage/README.md

 ## Cool feature
 * Now you have only 2 weapons in-game (YAY!!!!)

-## What change with the original version ?
+## What change from the original version ?
 There are no radical changes but I fixed a few problems:
 * You can now leave the chat box when you use Right Click (secondary attack)